-Dr. Diego Rodriguez, World Bank
+Dr. Diego Rodriguez, The World Bank Group

 Dr. Diego Rodriguez has been working for the last seven years as a Senior Economist at the Water Unit of the Department of Transport, Water and Information and Communication Technology of the Sustainable Development Vice-Presidency of the World Bank.
 He is currently the Task Team Leader of thirsty energy, a new World Bank initiative to assist countries to quantify the tradeoffs of energy and water planning and investments.
 He is also the Program Manager of the Water Partnership Program, a USD 50 million program to assist to incorporate cutting edge knowledge and innovation in water and other related sectors.
 Dr. Diego Rodriguez is currently providing technical support to operational teams in several countries on the use of economic analysis in large water infrastructure investments under deep uncertainty.